 } with { encode override (fieldA) "RuleB" }

 The override directive forces all contained types at all lower scopes to be forced to the specified attribute.
+If applied to a type, the directive does not override the specified attribute in language elements that reference this type.

 An attribute definition for a field or element of a structured type overrides the corresponding attribute of the structured type, as regards the identified field or element.
 The attribute definition for a field or element of a structured type can however be overridden with the override directive in the attribute definition of the structured type.